ramgorthi04/gist/schema_hints.md

   }
 }

+# Plans

+### Analyze top-selling products
+Plan:
+Step 1: Create a list of products sorted by their number of sales.
+RequiresCode: True, DataNeeded: orders.

 ## Cohort Selection
 Examples of cohort selection queries and data collection plans:
 ### Customers who purchased product X and also product Y
 Plan:
-Step 1: Determine the product IDs for product X and product Y. RequiresCode: True, DataNeeded: PRODUCTS Step 2: Determine which customers purchased product X and product Y. RequiresCode: True, DataNeeded: CUSTOMERS
+Step 1: Determine the product IDs for product X and product Y. RequiresCode: True, DataNeeded: products Step 2: Determine which customers purchased product X and product Y. RequiresCode: True, DataNeeded: customers
 ### Top 10% of customers by total spend in the last 6 months
 Plan:
 Step 1: Sort customers by total spend.
-RequiresCode: True, DataNeeded: CUSTOMERS
+RequiresCode: True, DataNeeded: customers
 ### Customers who haven't made a purchase in the last 3 months but were active before that
 Plan:
 Step 1: Get a list of customers who haven't made a purchase in the last 3 months.
-RequiresCode: True, DataNeeded: CUSTOMERS Step 2: For customers who haven't purchased in 3 months, filter down to customers who have multiple orders.
+RequiresCode: True, DataNeeded: customers Step 2: For customers who haven't purchased in 3 months, filter down to customers who have multiple orders.
 RequiresCode: True, DataNeeded: Step 1